Skip to main content

 • Local economic growth

-This investment with help modernize and upgrade the production capacity of the largest ice-cream producer in Kenya and the only large-scale chocolate producer in East Africa, with the construction of a state-of-the-art factory that relies on the most modern techniques and machines and should bring substantial quality and efficiency gains.
+This investment will help modernize and upgrade the production capacity of the largest ice-cream producer in Kenya and the only large-scale chocolate producer in East Africa.
+With the construction of a state-of-the-art factory that relies on the most modern techniques and machines, the investment will bring substantial quality and efficiency gains.

 It will help promote high quality standards in the dairy supply chain, with an extended quality team, several process and product certifications (FSSC 22000/HACCP) and an advisory role to cooperatives on key quality considerations (e.g. milk tank, testing procedures, chilling and cold room specifications).